tigera-solutions/calicocloud-kaas-workshop-demo/modules/dynamic-packet-capture.md

 ## step 1.
 Capture all packet for nginx pods.

-  a.
-Configure packet capture.
+  1. Configure packet capture.
 Navigate to `demo/packet-capture` and review YAML manifests that represent packet capture definition.
 Each packet capture is configured by deploing a `PacketCapture` resource that targets endpoints using `selector` and `labels`.

   Deploy packet capture definition to capture packets for `dev/nginx` pods.